 2. Formally apply with a lender

 After you choose which lender offers a dental loan that meets your needs, the next step is to fill out a loan application online or in person.
-Most lenders will ask you to provide personal and financial information such as your name, Social Security number, employer and income.
+At this stage of the process, you will decide on the exact amount you’d like to borrow and choose your desired loan term.

 3. Wait for approval

-4. Review and sign loan agreement.
+4. Review and sign your loan agreement

 How to compare dental loans

-• Eligibility requirements: Minimum credit score and income requirements vary based on the lender.
+- Eligibility requirements: Minimum credit score and income requirements vary based on the lender.
 Before you apply, review a lender’s eligibility requirements.
 If the lender doesn’t publish its requirements, ask if prequalifying is an option.

-• Loan amounts: Some lenders require that you borrow a certain amount of money.
+- Loan amounts: Some lenders require that you borrow a certain amount of money.
 Because minimum amounts vary, choose a lender that offers the amount you need to borrow to cover your dental expenses.

-• Annual percentage rate (APR): A loan’s APR tells you how much interest you’ll pay over the life of the loan; it’s a better measurement than the interest rate because it also accounts for any loan fees.
+- Annual percentage rate (APR): A loan’s APR tells you how much interest you’ll pay over the life of the loan; it’s a better measurement than the interest rate because it also accounts for any loan fees.

 Dental financing with bad credit